 Although the earnings from SEG may not be as much as FIT payments, you can still earn a useful amount of money and reap the benefits of using a renewable energy source; such as a reduced carbon footprint and the satisfaction of knowing that you are generating your own electricity.

 According to reports, approximately 5.5p per kWh can be made with SEG.
 Energy companies are required to pay above zero per kWh and the government has pledged to intervene if suppliers fail to offer competitive rates.

 If you’re considering applying for the SEG scheme, it is recommended for you to compare tariff options as energy suppliers set their own rates, so prices can vary.

 It is essential that you keep on top of your power generation and FIT payments.
 You should record information such as your MCS Database certificate, your eligibility date and your payment schedule.
 This is a precaution which is necessary just in case of unforeseen circumstances such as FIT licensees becoming insolvent and other such scenarios.
 The exact criteria are:

 - The licensee must record their generation and export meter readings

 - The licensee must record all payments received

-- This information must be taken for a one year period, commencing on the date of the first meter reading or on the date that a payment is received by a registered FIT generator.
+- This information must be taken for a one-year period, commencing on the date of the first meter reading or on the date that payment is received by a registered FIT generator.

 If you found our Guide to The Feed-In Tariff helpful, then why not take a look at some of our other great Energy Guides?
 There you will find advice on everything from insulating your home to the latest smart heating technology.